Richard Attias is the Chairman of the FII Institute Executive Committee, Member of the Board of Trustees, and Acting CEO of FII Institute.

-Prior to founding RA&A, Attias spent a decade at the media conglomerate Publicis Groupe, where he served as Executive Chairman of Publicis Events Worldwide.
-Attias began his career at IBM where a passion for innovation led him to establish several companies in the IT Industry and Global Communications fields.
-He also served as the CEO of the UAE Government entity Dubai Event Management Company.
+Attias began his professional journey at IBM, where his passion for innovation led him to establish several companies in the global IT and computing services sectors, before spending a decade at the media conglomerate Publicis Groupe, where he served as Executive Chairman of Publicis Events Worldwide.
+He also served as CEO of the UAE government entity Dubai Event Management Company.

 Abdullah Alabduljabbar is the Chief Executive Officer at Sanabil Investments.
 He joined Sanabil in 2019 after serving at CEO of SADA Investments from 2015 to 2019.
 Prior, he was Head of Strategy and Planning at Bank Albilad.